End the most common form of littering

 Behavioral

-studies – the
+studies – the genesis of why it works

 a person looking up at the smoke signals machine inside a workshop